 Nature in all its glory in Extremadura

-Over 60 protected nature spaces, 1,500 kilometres of fresh water, and the only Blue Flag-designated inland beach.
+Over 60 nature reserves, 1,500 kilometres of fresh water, and a Blue Flag inland beach.
 Sound good?
 You'll find it all in Extremadura, an inland area in western Spain where water plays a key role.
 Come and breathe in the fresh air.